krishnan-Rama/transFlow/README.md

-# transpipeline_nf
+# transFlow
-A nextflow pipeline that transforms your transcriptome data into actionable insights in a seamless flow!
+A nextflow pipeline for transcriptome quality asessment, pre-processing, _de novo_ assembly, and annotation.